juyaolongpaul/juyaolong/README.md

 Graduating from [Jilin University](https://www.jlu.edu.cn/) as a computer science B.S., I achieved M.S. from [Peking University](http://www.cis.pku.edu.cn/auditory/auditory.htm), where I was fortunate to engage in the research of music techology, an interdisciplinary field between music and computer science.
 During my master study, I discovered my passion for research and determined to pursue a doctoral study.

-Currently, I am a Ph.D. student from [Distributed Digital Music Archives & Libraries Lab](http://ddmal.music.mcgill.ca/).
+In 2021, I obtained a Ph.D. degree (music technology) from [Distributed Digital Music Archives & Libraries Lab](http://ddmal.music.mcgill.ca/) at [McGill University](https://www.mcgill.ca/).
 My primary research topic is automatic harmonic analysis, and I am generally interested in applied machine learning, music information retrieval, music theory, and digital music libraries.
-I was recently hired by [Tencent Music Entertainment](https://www.tencentmusic.com/en-us/) as a Senior Researcher to develop AI music applications for QQ Music (expected in 2021).
+I used to work at [Tencent Music Entertainment](https://www.tencentmusic.com/en-us/) as a Senior Researcher to develop AI music applications for QQ Music (2020-2022), and now I am a principal engineer at Huawei 2012 Laboratory managing relevant music research/application projects.

 # Education